 - Ongoing recognition through use of title: “2019 National Olmsted Scholar”

 National Olmsted Scholar Finalists

 - Ongoing recognition through use of title: “2019 National Olmsted Scholar Finalist”

 - Ongoing recognition through use of title: “2019 University Olmsted Scholar”

 All LAF Olmsted Scholars (for all nominees)

-- 2 complimentary tickets to the LAF Annual Benefit on October 19, 2018 in Philadelphia*
+- 2 complimentary tickets to the LAF Annual Benefit on November 15, 2019 in San Diego*

 - Publicity and recognition through LAF website, outreach materials, and announcements and articles in landscape architecture publications

-- Opportunity to network with other Olmsted Scholars, LAF Board members and sponsors during a private luncheon on October 18, 2018 in Philadelphia*
+- Opportunity to network with other Olmsted Scholars, LAF Board members and sponsors during a private luncheon on November 14, 2018 in San Diego*